 So ask your team the following focusing question:

-“What is the one thing we can do to transform our organisation, from a company that does some digital things, into a truely digital organisation, such that by doing it everything else will be easier or unnecessary?”
+“What is the one thing we can do to transform our organisation, from a company that does some digital things, into a truly digital organisation, such that by doing it everything else will be easier or unnecessary?”

 This should start a brainstorming process with lots of ideas, from which you can filter down to the one that will have the most impact.

-To help you start you on right track, you should split the ideas into three key areas:
+To help you start you on the right track, you should split the ideas into three key areas:

 a) Operational Efficiencies